loureirorg/redis-file/README.md

 # redis-file [![Build Status](https://secure.travis-ci.org/loureirorg/redis-file.png)](http://travis-ci.org/loureirorg/redis-file)
-This a Ruby implementation of redis-rb for machines without Redis or development/test environments
+This is a Ruby implementation of Redis for machines without Redis or development/test environments.
+In short, it emulates a fully functional Redis server, so you don't need to install a truly Redis.
+It's like a SQLite equivalent for Redis.

 ## Installation